 - Subtype constraints generalize Java's type parameter bounds.
 A subtype constraint has the form T extends U, where T and U are both types.
-Such a constraint is valid if T is a subtype of U (see Section 2.3.2). - Implementation constraints have the form $T_1 ...
-T_n$ implements K where $T_1, ..., T_n$ are types and K is a n-headed interface.
+Such a constraint is valid if T is a subtype of U (see Section 2.3.2). - Implementation constraints have the form $T_1 \star \ldots \star T_n$ implements K where $T_1, \ldots, T_n$ are types and K is a n-headed interface.
 For simplicity, this informal discussion only considers the case where n = 1.
 Such a constraint T implements K is valid in any of the following cases (see Section 3.3 for the complete list). - 1.
 T implements interface K in the Java sense: T is a class and T itself or a superclass of T has an explicit implements clause for K. - 2.
-T is a type variable declared to implement K.
+T is a type variable declared to implement K or some of its subinterfaces.

 &lt;sup>9Constraint declarations are restricted to the form X extends U, where X is a type variable.
-A Java type parameter bound X extends $T_1$ &...& $T_n$ is represented by multiple constraints X extends $T_1$ , ..., X extends $T_n$ .
+A Java type parameter bound X extends $T_1$ is represented by multiple constraints X extends $T_1$ , ..., X extends $T_n$ .